bioperl/bioperl.github.io/howtos/Glyphs.md

 Copyright
 ---------

-This document is copyright [Lincoln Stein](Lincoln_Stein "wikilink"), 2007.
-It can be copied and distributed under the terms of the [Perl Artistic License](Perl_Artistic_License "wikilink").
+This document is copyright [Lincoln Stein], 2007.
+It can be copied and distributed under the terms of the [Perl Artistic License].

 Revision History
 ----------------